 The Policy Editor runs in the background, so you can close the terminal window in which it was started without interrupting it.

-1. Optional: If you're using a PostgreSQL policy database, provide the server runtime password value you used to create the database to the PING_DB_APP_PASSWORD environment variable before server start.
+1. (Optional) If you're using a PostgreSQL policy database, provide the server runtime password value you used to create the database to the PING\DB\APP\PASSWORD environment variable before starting the server.